dpalou/moodle-mod_gamoteca/README.md

 * games[0][timespent] - timespent should be string

-Webservice [TOKEN] needs to be generated and securely shared with Gamoteca.
+A Webservice [TOKEN] needs to be generated on Moodle / Totara under (Site Administration/ Web services / Manage tokens) and securely shared with Gamoteca.

-## O-Auth DEPENDENCY ##

-The Gamoteca plugin requires the O-Auth plugin to enable the learner to login to Gamoteca using their Moodle/Totara credentials.
-This is a requirement to authenticate the user via the web service and for the progress tracking to work.

-local/oauth (https://github.com/projectestac/moodle-local_oauth) plugin for authenticating users via Gamoteca.

-Add the plugin and go to: /local/oauth/index.php

-Click on 'Add new client'

-On the 'OAuth provider' screen set the following:
-* Client identifier: gamoteca
-* Redirect URL: [GAMOTECA URL]

 ## License ##